annorepo/ReMapper/README.md

 # Contents of the Replication Package

-/data: The evaluation results of the proposed approach and the baseline approach.
+/data: Input of the evaluation as well as the outputs of the evaluation.

 /tool: The implementation of the evaluated approaches (including the proposed approach and the baseline approach).